What’s Happening With Taxes on Overtime Pay?

 This campaign pledge and questions about how Trump will handle overtime come as many in the U.S. deal with the varied impacts of inflation, including worry over wages and income not keeping pace.

-The Biden administration recently enacted a rule that would have raised the minimum salary requirement for overtime pay eligibility, The move was designed to boost wages for workers with lower incomes.
+The Biden administration had enacted a rule that would have raised the minimum salary requirement for overtime pay eligibility, The move was designed to boost wages for workers with lower incomes.

-With some exceptions, most employers would be required to follow the overtime rules, at least regarding the changes from July 1, 2024.
+With some exceptions, most employers would be required to follow the overtime rules, at least regarding the July 1, 2024 changes.

 But what happened in Texas?
-Meanwhile, Texas sued the Department of Labor over the new overtime pay rule, which, as mentioned, would raise the minimum salary threshold for overtime exemption to $58,656 as of January 1, 2025.
+Texas sued the Department of Labor over the new overtime pay rule, which, as mentioned, would have raised the minimum salary threshold for overtime exemption to $58,656 as of January 1, 2025.

 Texas argued that the federal government (DOL) overstepped its authority by focusing on salary rather than job duties.